oscarlaaaa/badminton-api/README.md

 - [ ] Establish back-end API foundation using Flask
 - [ ] Establish formatted JSON return data
 - [ ] Establish API endpoints to facilitate simple JSON transfer
+- [ ] Build simple static landing page to show people how to use the API

 ## Technologies Used
 * Python3